Healthy Cooling Foods for Hot Summer Weather

 In Ancient Persian Medicine, the constitution of foods depends on their metabolic impact on the body.
 Too much cold (sard) or too much hot (garm) in relationship to one’s body type can lead to disease or can be used to treat disease.
 Cold foods create sardi (cold) in the body while garm foods create heat (gram).
 Sard foods can lead to progression of disease in cold constitutions while garm foods can lead to progression of disease in heated states.
 Prescribing the correct food type, therefore, can be healing for the correct type of condition.
 Generally, in the summer heat, cooling foods are indicated for most hot conditions, dehydration, overheating, and heat exhaustion/stroke prevention.

-Can I Tolerate Cold Foods in the Summer Months?
+Tolerating Cold Foods in Summer vs. Winter

 Some of you may notice that you may be able to tolerate some of these cold foods in the summer but not in the winter.
 That is because cooling/cold foods may be too cooling for cold yin constitutions during the winter months.
 During the summer or warm climates, weakened or yin constitutions generally warm up and one’s tolerance improves for the colder foods.
 Many yin or cold and weakened health conditions often can tolerate these cold foods in the heat of the summer months and not in the winter.